rg2/JHMR-v2/README.md

 * Advanced visualization of projective geometry coordinate frames with a scene of 3D objects
 * Advanced debugging tools for 2D/3D registration methods
 * Creation of simulated fluoroscopy for 2D/3D registration experiments
-* Preoperative planning of PAO osteotomies
-* Intraoperative reconstruction of PAO bone fragment
+* Intraoperative reconstruction of PAO bone fragments
 * Utilities for creation and manipulation of statistical shape models
 * Shape completion from partial shapes and statistical models
 * More point cloud manipulation utilities